openvswitch/ovs/INSTALL.Windows.md

 It is important to get the Visual Studio related environment variables and to have the $PATH inside the bash to point to the proper compiler and linker.
-One easy way to achieve this is to get into the "Developer Command prompt for visual studio" and through it enter into the bash shell available from msys.
+One easy way to achieve this is to get into the "Developer Command prompt for visual studio" and through it enter into the bash shell available from msys by typing 'bash --login'.

 If after the above step, a 'which link' inside MSYS's bash says, "/bin/link.exe", rename /bin/link.exe to something else so that the Visual studio's linker is used.
+You should also see a 'which sort' report "/bin/sort.exe".

 * For pthread support, install the library, dll and includes of pthreads-win32 project from